 Museum Week is a data driven artwork representing Twitter activity related to the each museum taking part in the Museum Week 2015.

 During the 7 days, 2207 museums from 64 countries took part.
 Each artwork is customized based on the data from the museum's Twitter profile, it's tweets and general activity around the Museum Week.
-The artwork is available online at the website and was exhibited live at Cité de l'Architecture et du Patrimoine in Paris during that week.
+The artwork was exhibited live at Cité de l'Architecture et du Patrimoine in Paris during that week.

 2015 / Paris, FR + Global